Growth recovery has to be strong enough to compensate for rising rates, says expert

 Sinha said the key thing to watch out now would be whether growth recovered strongly to compensate for rising rates.
 “Before today’s hike, the RBI was already behind the curve as the GSec yield curve.
 Clearly, the risk to rate sensitive sectors, banking NBFC, reality, cap goods, have materialized as expected.
 We believe as the expectations on future hikes materialize, these risks can become more relevant.
 The key thing to watch is whether growth recovers strong enough to compensate for rising rates.
 We maintain our view that fair value for 10 year GSec is at 8.4%,” Sinha said.

-Naredco national president Niranjan Hiranandani said the hike is justified on account of inflationary trends, global hardening of interest rates as also petroleum prices moving upwards.
+Naredco national president Niranjan Hiranandani said the hike was justified on account of inflationary trends, global hardening of interest rates as also petroleum prices moving upwards.
 “It will not make a major difference to real estate.
 However, in the long run, we would prefer rates coming down,” he said.
 Property consultant JLL India chief executive officer and country head Ramesh Nair said the hike may seem to dampen sentiments in the market, but in terms of real estate, may have little or no impact.

-“As almost all home loans these days are on floating rates, the rise and fall in home loan rates does not impact the performance of residential real estate sector much and tends to balance each other out over long term,” he reasoned.
-While the rate hike might result in banks raising their home loan rates, the central bank has given the borrowers something to cheer by increasing the priority sector lending (PSL) slabs, which is likely to make low-ticket sized loans cheaper.

-Home loans up to Rs 35 lakh in metros (with population of 10 lakh and above) will now qualify for the benefits of priority sector lending, against up to Rs 28 lakh earlier.
-Similarly, loans up to Rs 25 lakh will now qualify under PSL for other centres, compared with the up to Rs 20 lakh earlier.
-However, the house cannot cost more than Rs 45 lakh in a metro and Rs 30 lakh in other centres.
+Bankbazaar’s CEO Adhil Shetty said the RBI decision was a well-thought-out precautionary move to stay ahead against a backdrop of global volatility in crude and elevated commodity inflation worldwide.
+“The move has reined in inflationary expectations which will help cushion the rupee as well,” he said.
+Shetty further said RBI’s decision to allow 2 per cent more SLR (statutory liquidity ratio) to meet liquidity coverage ratio would help banks in distress.

+In an advice to home buyers, Shetty said making a pre-payment would lower the overall interest outgo.
+“This would be particularly a good move for those at the beginning of their loan tenure.
+An existing borrower may not immediately witness any change in their EMI amount, but a higher interest rate would eventually increase the long-term interest out-go,” he said.

 For all the latest Business News, download Indian Express App